ethan-campbell/ethan-campbell.github.io/index.md

 I am currently a Ph.D. candidate at the [School of Oceanography](https://www.ocean.washington.edu) at University of Washington in Seattle, WA, advised by [Stephen Riser](https://environment.uw.edu/faculty/stephen-riser/).

-The focus of my research is using ocean measurements within the ice-covered Southern Ocean to develop a better understanding of processes involving sea ice and snow around Antarctica, as well as their role in global climate.
-For details on what I study, see [Research](/research/).
+The focus of [my research](/research/) is using ocean measurements within the ice-covered Southern Ocean to develop a better understanding of processes involving sea ice and snow around Antarctica, as well as their role in global climate.

 ---